 La Trobe University is committed to being sustainable for today and tomorrow.
-We will be Victoria’s first major university to become carbon neutral by 2029 and our regional campuses are set to become carbon neutral by 2022.
+We will become carbon neutral by 2029 and our regional campuses are set to become carbon neutral by 2022.

 As part of our $75 million investment, we’re rolling out a number of projects to help us reach our goal.

 LED lighting upgrade

 We’re upgrading to energy efficient LED lighting solutions across all our campuses to reduce power consumption, improve quality of light and reduce waste as LEDs last longer with up to 50,000 hours of life.